Urology procedures

 What are kidney stones?

-Kidney stones are hard deposits made of minerals and salts that form inside the kidneys.
-They can vary in size and cause symptoms such as severe pain, blood in the urine, and difficulty passing urine.
-One of the most effective surgical methods for removing kidney stones is known as Percutaneous Nephrolithotomy (PCNL).
+Kidney stones are hard deposits made of minerals and salts that form inside your kidneys.
+They can vary in size and may cause severe pain, blood in the urine, and difficulty passing urine.
+If stones are too large or complex to pass naturally, Percutaneous nephrolithotomy (PCNL) is one of the most effective surgical treatments to remove them.

 What is percutaneous nephrolithotomy (PCNL)?